HalavicH/stalker-localization-toolbox/PYPI.md

 each script use (or at least commit often)

 ## Changelog
+### v0.2.2
+#### New Features and Enhancements
+- **Command Design Refactoring**: Transitioned project from procedural to OOP command design, improving command processing and parser functionality.
+- **New MO2 Commands**: Introduced VFS map and copy commands for working with virtual FS of the MO2.
+- **Translation Enhancements**: Updated logs localization.
+- **Integrate Google Translator**.
+- **Code and Architecture Optimization**: Code reformatting, updated existing architecture for streamlined structure.

 ### v0.2.1
 ##### New Features and Enhancements
 - **Add error explanation**: Add error explanation (ukrainian only)